kadenjenson/BearCanyon/README.md

 X Add devise.

-* Only admins can add/edit/delete projects
+X Only admins can add/edit/delete projects

-* Style pages
+X Style pages

 * Links to email and map in the contact

 * Implement ability to add pictures to projects

-* Give home an admin changeable background
+* Implement ability for users to comment on project posts